Back Home Next

 Potsdam (July 1945)

-At Potsdam, the Allies met after the surrender of Germany (in May 1945) to decide the post-war peace – Potsdam was the Versailles of World War II.
+At Potsdam, the Allies met after the surrender of Germany (in May 1945) to finalise the principls of the post-war peace – Potsdam was the Versailles of World War II.
+Three factors meant that the Potsdam Conference was not successful:

 So, at Potsdam, the arguments came out into the open.